Santorini Holiday Transfers provides a basic Santorini Tourist Guide to inform you about island culture and its villages.

-Kamari is a tourist center with a long beach that is world-wide for the black pebbles.
-It is a new settlement with many restaurants, hotels, rooms to let and a few orchards on the outskirts.
+Kamari is a tourist center with a long beach that is worldwide for black pebbles.
+It is a new settlement with many restaurants, hotels, rooms to let, and a few orchards on the outskirts.
 It is 10 km away.
 From Fira.

-Megalohori is 6 km away from Fira, is the first village to meet.
-Traditionally it preserves the architecture of neoclassical houses, narrow streets and cobbled streets.
+Megalohori is 6 km away from Fira and is the first village to meet.
+Traditionally it preserves the architecture of neoclassical houses, narrow streets, and cobbled streets.

 Messaria is a village built in the middle of the island, 3.5 km from Fira.
 Its special feature is the vines that surround it.
 There is also a winery that produces excellent wines.